Museums closed for the winter; open by appointment only.

 East School

 400 East Jefferson Street in Pittsfield.
-Open by appointment only during the winter.
+Closed for the winter, open by appointment.

 We are also on Facebook and Instagram.